Silvestre15/Website/content/work/inequality.md

 ---
 title: "Economic inequality in the world"
-description: "What the title says"
+description: "Distribution of wealth and income in different regions of the planet"
 date: 2021-10-25T19:14:28+02:00
 showDate: true
 ---